MicrosoftDocs/appcenter-docs/docs/sdk/other-apis/android.md

 ## Adjust the log level

 You can control the amount of log messages by App Center that show up in LogCat.
 Use the `AppCenter.setLogLevel()` API to enable additional logging while debugging.
 The log levels correspond to the ones defined in `android.util.Log`.
-By default, it is set it to `ASSERT` for non-debuggable applications and `WARN` for debuggable applications.
+By default, it's set it to `ASSERT` for non-debuggable applications and `WARN` for debuggable applications.
 You can set the log level at any time you want.

 To have as many log messages as possible, use `Log.Verbose`.